pester/Pester/README.md

 ## Debugging

-Pester is looking for a global `PesterDebugPreference` variable, that can confgure it to print complete error messages, and define which debugging info should be printed.
-The debugging can be enabled and disabled using `WriteDebugMessages` flag, and the debugging messages can be defined as an array of options (right now: RuntimeCore, Runtime, Mock, Discovery, SessionState or '*' for all ).
+Pester is looking for a global `PesterPreference` variable, that can confgure it to print complete error messages, and define which debugging info should be printed.
+The debugging can be enabled and disabled using `$PesterPreference.Debug.WriteDebugMessages` flag, and the debugging messages can be defined as an array of options (right now: RuntimeCore, Runtime, Mock, Discovery, SessionState or '*' for all ).

 I for example debug like this: